DavinCNorgard/CSC322-Project1/README.md

 ```

 ## Running Extended Task 1
 - For Extended Task 1, there is a text file provided called `top95.txt` which contains the top95 Sudoku puzzles.
 There is 95 lines and each line is a puzzle.
-You are welcome to edit this file or to add your own to test with!
 - For Extended Task 2 and 3, ensure that the Sudoku puzzle that will be inputed is in a text file with a 0, ., ∗ or ?.
 We have provided a sample file called `puzzle.txt` but you are welcome to edit this or to add your own puzzle!
 - Ensure that you have ran the `make` command, which unzips the ExtendedTask1Storage.zip